sutsujepet/SeriesChecker/README.md

 If there are any issues let me know.

-© 2025 Your Name.
+© 2025 Justus Tepe.
 All rights reserved.

 This repository contains the executable version of SeriesChecker only.
 The source code is not provided.
 You may download and run the executable,